 Originally called Bell Canada because of its wireline phone business, today that segment accounts for just 15% of its overall revenues.
 Wireless provides the most at 37% followed by 36% for internet and TV, and lastly, it has a media business that accounts for the remaining 12% of sales.

-Heading into 2020, the big attraction for income investors is the fact it will likely increase its dividend shortly using between 65% and 75% of its free cash flow to ensure it keeps paying out the juicy 5.1% dividend yield.
+The big attraction for income investors is the fact it will likely increase its dividend eventually, using between 65% and 75% of its free cash flow to ensure it keeps paying out the juicy dividend yield.

 “BCE has a long history of increasing their dividend and my suspicion is that they will increase their dividend again in January.
 If they do that, buy it, because that’s the best indication that management is comfortable with where the business is and where it’s going.
 And I think that trumps all the analyst calls, including mine, that you can get on anything,” stated Croft Financial chief investment officer Richard Croft at the end of December.